 Where SAAs were in need of further sediment contaminant sampling to confirm their remedial designation (i.e., red-gray sites), additional samples were collected and the data evaluated by the respective states to determine the remedial designation.
-If a remedial designation of red is confirmed, the sites were added to the list of remediation sites to be addressed in the RAP.
+If a remedial designation of red was confirmed, the sites were added to the list of remediation sites to be addressed in the RAP.
 It should be noted that further sediment characterization may be needed at remediation or aquatic habitat restoration sites based on site objectives and for feasibility and design purposes.
-Information on supplemental sediment characterization of red gray still need to be completed is provided under the roadmap for BUI 5 - Restrictions on Dredging.
+Information on supplemental sediment characterization efforts that have been or may still need to be completed is provided under the roadmap for BUI 5 - Restrictions on Dredging.
 All information from these studies and reports can be found in the Great Lakes Data Integration Visualization Exploration and Reporting (GLDIVER) data management system.